 This is a pass/fail course.
 Students will be expected to attend and participate in classes and small groups.
-Students are expected to be in Chapel once a day when they are on campus and at the Community Eucharist Wednesday afternoons.
-There will be short, weekly assignments, ranging from the format of personal reflection, group exercises (such as creating a rule of life) and précis of readings.
-The class will complete an instructed order of Morning Prayer for the Chapel as a final assignment.
+Students are expected to be in Chapel once a day when they are on campus and at the Community Eucharist Wednesday afternoons (if we have this) There will be short, weekly assignments, ranging from the format of personal reflection, group exercises and précis of readings.